WhereJuly/60-1-oas-markdown-merger/readme.md

 ## Maintenance

+The project is production-ready and actively maintained.

 ### Contributions

-Potentially valuable use cases / functionality suggestions are welcome either in [Discussions](https://github.com/WhereJuly/60-1-oas-markdown-merger/discussions) or as [pull requests](https://github.com/WhereJuly/60-1-oas-markdown-merger/pulls).
+Potentially valuable use cases / functionality suggestions as well as usage questions are welcome in [Discussions](https://github.com/WhereJuly/60-1-oas-markdown-merger/discussions).

-If there is a Pull Request contribution, I would receive it on `integration` branch for discussion and manual merge.
+If there is a [pull request](https://github.com/WhereJuly/60-1-oas-markdown-merger/pulls), I would receive it on `integration` branch for discussion and manual merge.

 ### License